 Priority habitats and species require conservation action because of their decline, rarity and importance in an all-Ireland and UK context.
 The Wildlife and Natural Environment Act (Northern Ireland) 2011, introduced new provisions and amended the Wildlife (Northern Ireland) Order 1985 in order to reflect the increasing significance of protecting Northern Ireland’s biodiversity.
-The Act requires the Department of the Environment to publish lists of animal and plant species, and of habitats, which are considered to be of particular priority for conservation attention in Northern Ireland.
+The Act requires the Department of Agriculture, Environment and Rural Affairs to publish lists of plants, fungi and animal species, and of habitats, which are considered to be of particular priority for conservation attention in Northern Ireland.

-The Northern Ireland Biodiversity lists are lists of animals, plants and habitats that the Department of the Environment considers to be of principal importance for the conservation of biodiversity.
+The Northern Ireland Biodiversity lists are lists of plants, fungi, animals and habitats that the Department of Agriculture, Environment and Rural Affairs considers to be of principal importance for the conservation of biodiversity.

 The purpose of the lists is to assist public bodies in carrying out their biodiversity duty by identifying the species and habitats which are the highest priority for biodiversity conservation in Northern Ireland.
 It is also a useful source of information for anyone interested in nature conservation in Northern Ireland.

 - The Northern Ireland Biodiversity List of Priority Habitats

 - The Northern Ireland Biodiversity List of Priority Species

 - The Northern Ireland Species Action Plans

 - Priority Habitat Guides